ricenoods/azur-lane-guide/README.md

 - Each fleet begins with 5 Ammo and will consume 1 Ammo each battle.
     * If you run out of Ammo, your fleet will deal 50% less damage.
     * Maps may have nodes which can replenish fleet Ammo.
-- Enemies will appear on the map with different strength indicators.
-    * Standard mobs will need to be cleared in order to spawn the boss.
+- Enemy Types:
+    * Light Fleet: Usually made up of enemy Destroyers (DD) and Light Cruisers (CL).
+    * Main Fleet: Similar to Light Fleets, but also has Heavy Cruisers (CA) and Battleships (BB).
+    * Carrier Fleet: Fleets with aircraft carriers (CVL, CV).
+    * Siren Fleet: Only available on event stages.
-    * Defeating the boss (flagship fleet) is required to clear the map.
+    * Boss Fleet: Known as a flagship fleet.
+Defeating it is required for clearing the map.
 - 100% Clear
     * In order to 100% clear a map, you need to defeat the boss a certain number of times (varies per map).
     * **Clearing Mode** is unlocked at 100% clear (auto-movement for fleets).